tlkamp/log-reloading/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/tlkamp/log-reloading)](https://goreportcard.com/report/github.com/tlkamp/log-reloading)

 # Hot Reloading for Logs
 An example server that can live-reload logging configuration.
+The server itself just logs requests and manages its own config.

 The logging configuration can be updated and reloaded at will.
 If the `/-/reload` endpoint detects that the configuration has not changed, no action will be taken (indicated in the logs).